njg7716/csec769/notes.md

 - Address the following key issues
 	- Coordination of devices within a WLAN and their mobility
 	- Privacy and security of the user and its data
--
 ## Infra Basic Service Set
 - BSS with an Access Point (AP)
 	- AP connects wireless and wired networks
 	- Basic Service Set Identifier (BSSID)
-		- BBSSID = AP's MAC Address
+		- BSSID = AP's MAC Address
 - Extended Service Set (ESS)
-	- Service Set IDentifier (SSID/ESSID)
+	- Service Set Identifier (SSID/ESSID)
 - Distribution System
 	- connects multiple APs, increasing coverage